turboszyszka/o-mnie/README.md

 ## About me

 My name is Adrian Rusin.
 A recent graduate with degree in English.
 Currently aiming to work within software engineering industry.
-At the moment, I'm studying Software testing [(Tester oprogramowania)](https://web.archive.org/web/20221220104904/https://www.wsb.pl/gdynia/studia-i-szkolenia/studia-podyplomowe/kierunki/tester-oprogramowania) postgraduate at WSB Gdynia, in order to structurize my elementary knowledge and build proper foundations for the intermediate one.
+At the moment, I'm studying Software testing [(Tester oprogramowania)](https://web.archive.org/web/20221220104904/https://www.wsb.pl/gdynia/studia-i-szkolenia/studia-podyplomowe/kierunki/tester-oprogramowania) postgraduate at WSB Gdynia, in order to structurize my knowledge and build proper foundations using help of experienced testers.

 ## Tools used